Chapter 8 : Press Conference

 Many questions followed going into the detail of the mission.
 The trio answered as succinctly as they could.
 Melanie then called on a beefy looking man sitting in the front row.

 Both Ron and Hermione turned pale.
-Ron took hold of Hermione’s hand in a way that suggested both comfort and support.
+Ron took hold of Hermione’s hand.
 It was clear they didn’t want to discuss this in front of strangers.
 Harry looked at his two friends with understanding and answered for them.
 “Yes it is.
 Anyone who knows anything about Bellatrix Lestrange will know precisely what ‘intensively interrogated’ means.
-That was a traumatic experience for all three of us and I hope you will understand we do not wish to discuss this at this time.
+That was a traumatic experience for all three of us and I hope you will understand we do not wish to discuss this in public.
 I hope you can respect that.”

-Melanie noticed that Luna, who standing along the side with the DA, had her hand in the air.
+Melanie noticed that Luna, who was standing along the side with the DA, had her hand in the air.
 She had on a big yellow hat that looked like an oversized top hat.
 A large card was stuck in the brim that read Press.
-Melanie smiled and called on Luna.
+Melanie smiled and called on her.

 “Luna Lovegood, the Quibbler.
-I have two questions really,” said Luna in her dreamlike voice.
+I have two questions really,” she said in her dreamlike voice.
 “Firstly, did you come across any strange or rare creatures on your travels?
-Secondly what do you plan to do in the future?”
+Secondly, what do you plan to do in the future?”

 The three visibly relaxed when they heard Luna’s questions.
 They had clearly been afraid of something she might have asked.
 Potter answered with a broad smile.

-“I’m sorry Luna; we didn’t come across anything particularly exotic, unless you include the half blind dragon we found in Gringott’s basement.”
+“I’m sorry, Luna, we didn’t come across anything particularly exotic, unless you include the half blind dragon we found in Gringotts’ basement.”
 Chuckles filled the room.
 Harry continued, “I regret to say we didn’t come across a Crumple-Horned Snorkack though of course it would be strange to find one in Britain.
-As for your second question, I don’t think we’ve had enough time to think about that yet Luna.”
+As for your second question, I don’t think we’ve had enough time to think about that yet.”

-Ron added “We are just beginning to come to terms with the fact that we actually now have a future.
-For so long now we haven’t been able to think of anything beyond just finishing the mission.
+Ron added, “We are just beginning to come to terms with the fact that we actually now have a future.
+For so long we haven’t been able to think of anything beyond just finishing the mission.
 Surviving it seemed so unlikely at times.”
 This sent chills through the room.

 Ron and Hermione turned various shades of red.
 Harry looked very annoyed.
-“That question is out of order,” Harry blurted, “….but I will answer it anyway ….
+“That question is out of order,” Harry blurted, “….but I will set the record straight.
 Despite reports to the contrary,” he glared straight at Skeeter as he said this, “there has never been a romantic relationship between me and Hermione.
 She is, along with Ron, my closest friend.
 We have been through so much together and I love her deeply, but as a man loves his sister.
 As for Ron and Hermione, that is not for me to say.
 What I will say is that during the last nine months they put any relationship they might have on hold for the sake of the mission.
 It is one more sacrifice that these two have made.”

 Cantilena pressed on.
 Addressing Ron and Hermione she said, “Is it true?
 Are you two in a relationship?”
 By now both Ron and Hermione were as red as beetroots.
-Eventually Ron just shrugged, reached for Hermione’s hand, and said simply, “Yes.”
+Eventually, Ron just shrugged, reached once more for Hermione’s hand, and said simply, “Yes.”
 He then turned towards her.